microsoft/semantic-kernel/samples/apps/copilot-chat-app/scripts/README.md

 Rather than run each script separately, you can use one of these all-in-one solutions to start both the frontend and backend for Copilot Chat with a single command.

+As mentioned above, you still need to manually update `appsettings.json` before running these scripts.

 ### First run
 If you are running for the first time, use `start-first-run.cmd`:
 ```